dmly/dmly.github.com/source/_posts/2013-04-28-java-proxy-chaining-aspect-on-the-cheap.markdown

 }
 ```

 Here is why this is an aspect: the execute method takes note of the current time.
 It then invokes the original method call.
-Finally it calculate
+Finally it calculates
 how long this method call takes.
 I believe in AspectJ this is called "before and around pointcut".

 Similarly, I would create the Retry aspect by implementing the Invoker interface and call